Shiatsu - FAQ's

 Can Shiatsu help with stress management?

 Shiatsu can be a core part of a stress management treatment plan.
-Shiatsu is not only relaxing but it help with the underlying causes of stress as well as the
+Shiatsu is not only relaxing but it help with the underlying causes of stress.